cusbg/AHoJ-project/README.md

 Webserver / command line tool for customizable search and alignment of **Apo** protein structures from **Holo** forms (and vice versa).

+## Features

+* search for Apo-Holo pairs in the PDB
+* alignment to the query structure
-Features: search for Apo-Holo pairs in the PDB, batch mode for fast parallel dataset processing, REST-API.
+* batch mode for fast parallel dataset processing
+* visualization via Molstar and PyMol
+* public documented REST-API

 ## Preview